chanzuckerberg/full-text-mining-ner/extracted_data/README.md

-Datasets Extracted by running the NER model on a set of 16M full-text papers.
+Folder containing various extracted data by running the NER model on corpora.